 Do you have any sample code-plug’s available?

-Sure, You can download code-plugs from the N2CID official code-plug repository here!
+Sure, You can download sample code-plugs from the N2CID official code-plug repository here!

 There are people copying these code plugs to post on there site for redistribution without asking, modifying them and damaging peoples radios.
 Please make sure you trust where you get your code-plugs from!